-- Excavate and map archaeological features such as rooms, hearths, and trash deposits
+- Excavate and map human burials and other features such as rooms, hearths, and trash deposits.

-- Draw and describe profiles of archaeological deposits
+- Draw and describe the stratigraphy of archaeological deposits

 - Process artifacts and flotation samples

-- Conduct rudimentary analyzes of stone tools and pottery
+- Conduct analysis of stone tools and pottery

-- Explain the types of information that can be gained from various different types of artifacts and organic remains
+- Explain the types of information that can be gained from human remains and various different types of artifacts and organic remains

-- Describe some of the ways that ethnicity, class, and economic relationships are manifested in household remains
+- Discuss some of the ways that ethnicity, class, and economic relationships are manifested in household remains

-- Define the main cultural periods in the prehistory of Peru and describe the major sociopolitical and economic developments that occurred in each period
+- Describe the main cultural periods in the prehistory of Peru and the major sociopolitical and economic developments that occurred in each period

 Excavation, mapping, and laboratory analysis are conducted five days a week.
-At the sites, student excavation teams, consisting of four students and a crew chief, are assigned a set of rooms to excavate.
-The team excavates, maps, and records each room.
-In the lab, students wash artifacts recovered from their investigations, and assist in the day-to- day management of the computer database for the project.
-Several workshops are presented on artifact analysis and database design and management.
+At the sites, student excavated teams.
+The team excavates, maps, and records burials and other features.
+In the lab, students wash artifacts recovered from their investigations, Several workshops are presented on artifact analysis and database design and management.

 Those students who opt for the bioarch program will begin by excavating burials at Jose Olaya and then move to the bioarch lab.
 They will spend the majority of their time in the lab, analyzing human burials recovered from the site.